re-EnERgize your passion for pharmacy

 Anyone working in sports pharmacy must stay up-to-date on rules and banned substances lists.

 Accessible and knowledgeable, pharmacists who have training in sports medicine, doping control, major event organization, or other niches of sports are invaluable to the world antidoping effort.
 Sports pharmacists work with athletes as individual patients, within a sports organization, at antidoping agencies, or as part of sporting events polyclinical and pharmacy operations teams.
 Academia and research are other areas of sports pharmacy.
 Sports pharmacists provide medication reference and procurement as part of the sports medicine team and often assist, directly and indirectly.

-Many pharmacists working with athletes are self-trained as pharmacy schools across the globe catch up with the lack of formalized training programs.
+Many pharmacists working with athletes begin with self training.
+Pharmacy schools across the globe lack of formalized training programs.
 FIP Guidelines, Drug Free Sport International (Home Study courses) and WADA ADEL are just a starting point for additional education.

 Pharmacists provide the foundation for safe and effective medication use and over-the-counter self-treatment choices for any health-conscious person, any avid or evolving exercise routines and up to the professional athlete.

 - Pharmacists offer consultant services to individual patients, called comprehensive medication reviews or pharmacogenomics.

 - Pharmacists support other healthcare professionals, offer evidence-based recommendations for therapeutic decisions.